inkstitch/inkstitch/collections/_docs/fr/004-004-font-tools.md

     * enabled: Ink/Stitch will generate a reasonable routing for satin columns in your font when used in the lettering tool.
 [More information about AutoRoute Satin](/docs/satin-tools/#auto-route-satin-columns)
     * disabled: Ink/Stitch will use the glyphs as is.
 Disable this option, if you took care for the routing in your font by yourself.
 * **Reversible**: wether your font can be stitch forwards and backwards or only forwards
+* **Force letter case**:
+  * No: Choose this option if your font contains upper and lower case letters (default).
+  * Upper: Choose this option if your font only contains upper case letters.
+  * Lower: Choose this option if your font only contains lower case letters.
 * **Default Glyph**: the glyph to be shown if the user requested glyph isn't available in the font file (missing glyph)
 * **Min Scale / Max Scale**: Define how much can your glyphs can be scaled without loosing quality when stitched out